Koopman Model Dimension Reduction via Variational Bayesian Inference and Graph Search: Results

 Our final case study is the real data collected from a Wiener-Hammerstein system.
 The system is a nonlinear operational amplifier-resistor network wrapped in between two LTI filters.
 The filter at the output features a zero that is included in the input excitation frequency range.
 The system is also subjected to both process and measurement noise injected via external sources, with process noise being the dominant disturbance.
 The static nonlinearity caused by the diode networks is notoriously difficult to diagnose because the saturation causes information loss.
 Input signals with varying amplitudes and frequencies are used to capture the hybrid dynamics.
 Another challenge in identifying this system is that the process noise enters before the nonlinear network, strengthening unpredictability \cite{WH}.

 The full size dictionary consists of $46$ observables and one dimensional control input.
-We apply our proposed dictionary reduction method by setting $\epsilon = 0.1$ and consequently reduce the dictionary to 8 observables.
-The one step prediction NMSE of three of the methods are identical with the full size dictionary and with the reduced dictionary.
-Proposed Koopman model identification method has higher one step prediction errors in the reduced model compared to the full size model.
-For comparison, we provide NMSE scores in Table \ref{tab:WH}.
+We apply our proposed dictionary reduction method by setting $\epsilon = 0.1$ and consequently reduce the dictionary to 8 observables. we provide NMSE scores of full and reduced models in Table \ref{tab:WH}.
+In this table, we provide two different results for the reduced model of method IV. \begin{revision} Typically, we set the same prior parameters for VB inference for the reduced model as the full model.
+However, since the initial expectation about the full model is for it to be sparse, the default $e$ and $f$ parameters bias the model towards sparsity.
+Such strong sparsity is usually not the case for reduced models.
+On the contrary, once reduction is performed, the bias can even rather be towards nonsparsity.
+Therefore, we set reduced prior parameters $e_{red} = f_{red} = 1$ to have a flat prior instead of a sparsity inducing one.
+The results with updated parameters are indicated by IV*. \end{revision}

+\begin{revision} In Table \ref{tab:WH}, we observe that dictionary reduction has not impacted the one step NMSE performance of the methods I, II and III.
+The model IV with sparse priors have slightly reduced NMSE performance compared to the full size model, but the $10^{-3}$ order of magnitude dominates the results.
+The model IV* with the flat prior has recovered the NMSE performance of the full model. \end{revision}

+However, for many systems applications, one step prediction performance can possibly be misleading \cite{pan2023tropaper}. \begin{revision} So we examine the long term performances of the models with full and reduced dictionaries.
+We consider horizons ranging from $2$ to $50$ discrete time steps and test the methods on unseen trajectories.
+Similarly to the one step NMSE results, we present the performances in Table \ref{tab:WH_long}.
+Once again, IV* corresponds to the reduced model identified with the flat $\pi$ prior.

+For I, dictionary reduction has improved long term prediction performance, especially in long horizons.
+Similarly, III has either improved or comparable long term performance.
+On the other hand, II has improved performance in shorter horizons whereas longer horizons show degraded performance.
+Likewise, IV has degraded performance in the long term as expected by the results in Table \ref{tab:WH}.
+IV* has either improved or comparable performance in the full and reduced models in short horizons.
+Nonetheless, longer horizons yielded unreliably high NMSEs.

-Other methods have outperformed the proposed inference method in both the full size and the reduced size models.
-However, for many systems applications, one step prediction performance can possibly be misleading \cite{pan2023tropaper}.
-We therefore examine the identified $\hat{\bK}_F$ matrices for each method.
+Finally, we examine the identified $\hat{\bK}_F$ matrices for each method.
 Note that the columns of $\hat{\bK}_F$ correspond to the elementwise product of $ \bmu_i = \hat{\bbeta}_i$ and $\hat{\bgamma}_i$ where $i$ is the column index.
 In Figure \ref{fig:WH_full_heatmap}, we present the heatmap of the absolute values of the entries of $\hat{\bK}_F$ found with different methods using the full sized dictionary.